Ankita7555/Ankita7555/README.md

 ---

 ## 👩‍💻 About Me
-I am a Data Engineer with 4+ years of experience designing, building, and optimizing scalable data pipelines and analytics platforms.
+I am a Data Engineer with some years of experience designing, building, and optimizing scalable data pipelines and analytics platforms.
 I have worked on enterprise-scale data systems across banking, telecom, and cloud environments, focusing on data quality, reliability, and performance.
 I enjoy solving complex data problems and building systems that deliver trusted, analytics-ready data.

 I am currently pursuing a Master’s degree in Computer Science.
 Previously, I worked as a Research Assistant, and I currently serve as a Graduate Student Assistant, tutoring Data Structures and Algorithms.
 These roles have strengthened my problem-solving abilities, technical foundations, and my ability to clearly communicate complex concepts.